 73. Return to our allegorical dream of cough disorder

-Image shows excerpt of document titled ‘Return to our allegorical dream of cough disorder’ with the opening paragraphs of the story told by the presenter.
+Image shows an excerpt of a document titled 'Return to our allegorical dream of cough disorder' with the opening paragraphs of the story told by the presenter.

 74. Continue the conversation